tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 ```

 ### Cardiovascular Effect
-> A pharmacotherapy factor related to the heart or blood vessels.
+> Cardiovascular effects are defined as any uncomfortable physical effect that relates to the heart and blood vessels.
+[Definition Source: [https://effectindex.com/categories/cardiovascular-effects](https://effectindex.com/categories/cardiovascular-effects) ]

 ```
+dpo:CardiovascularEffect rdfs:subClassOf dpo:PharmacotherapyFactor ;
+    rdfs:label "Cardiovascular Effect" ;
+    rdfs:comment "A pharmacotherapy factor related to the heart or blood vessels."^^xsd:string ;
+    skos:definition "Cardiovascular effects are defined as any uncomfortable physical effect that relates to the heart and blood vessels.
+[Definition Source: url:https://effectindex.com/categories/cardiovascular-effects ]"^^xsd:string .
 ```

 **dpo:CardiovascularEffect** contains two main subclasses, **dpo:AtheroscleroticCardiovascularDiseaseRisk** and **dpo:HeartFailureRisk**.